Laws and Regulations Applicable to the Edwards Aquifer

 In any case, there is simply not enough water to assign the typical allocation of two-acre feet per year to the landowner of every acre, and doing so would cause major disruption to cities and industries that are vital to the region and its population.

-After the Texas Supreme Court heard arguments in the case February of 2010, the word from my knowledgeable sources on the street was the Court wasn't in any hurry to rule because it preferred the Texas Legislature address the issue.
+After the Texas Supreme Court heard arguments in the case in February of 2010, the word from my knowledgeable sources on the street was the Court wasn't in any hurry to rule because it preferred the Texas Legislature address the issue.
 When the Legislature met in 2011, State Senator Troy Fraser filed Senate Bill 332, which specifically affirmed that landowners have “a vested ownership interest in and right to produce groundwater below the surface” of their land.
 As Texas is noted for its strong focus and support of private property rights, it seemed assured the bill would pass easily and be signed into law by the Governor.
 It did pass, and it was signed into law, but not before it was amended to include an exemption for the Edwards Aquifer Authority.
 So, a bill that was designed to address an Edwards Aquifer court case ended up not really doing so, and we all sat back and waited for the Supreme Court to finally rule.

 The court delivered its opinion on February 24, 2012, and it rejected all of the EAA's arguments.
 It ruled that land ownership includes an interest in groundwater in place that cannot be taken for public use without adequate compensation, and it remanded the case to the district court to decide if a taking occurred in this particular case.
 For the first time, the court definitively settled the question of ownership by affirming that groundwater is owned by the landowner.
 This does not mean, however, that regulation of pumping is totally out the window or that we will now return to the rule of capture free-for-all that prevailed in the catfish farm days, because the court also affirmed that pumping can be subject to limitations and regulations.
 The question is what manner and degree of groundwater regulation constitutes a compensable taking.
 This is always decided on a case by case basis based on the facts of each particular case, and whether or not a "taking" occurred is a matter of degree.
 For example, if you own a lot that is zoned for residential use, the court would be unlikely to rule that a taking occurred if the city denied your request to build a convenience store.
 But if the city wanted to take your lot to create a park and denied you of all the value of your property, that would very likely constitute a taking for which the city would have to provide compensation.

 In the Day & McDaniel case, the court did not rule on the question of whether a compensable taking occurred.
 But it did make a finding that raises questions regarding the application of EAA regulations to the Edwards.
 The court stated "a landowner cannot be deprived of all beneficial use of the groundwater below his property merely because he did not use it during an historical period and supply is limited."
 As we have seen, historical use was the basis of the EAA’s water rights allocation scheme.
-Even so, the court ruled that EAA properly followed the law in this case.
+Even so, the court ruled the EAA properly followed the law in this case.
 If it is determined that a taking occurred, the question of appropriate compensation will also have to be decided.
 In most cases, compensation is based on the value of property before the taking.
 In the Edwards region, groundwater had very little value before pumping limits and regulations were enacted.
 Regulation and the issuing of permits is what created the market, and Edwards rights are now very valuable.
 So if there was a taking in this case, the value of what was taken could turn out to be very small.

 So, does this mean a new wave of additional lawsuits by other landowners who received permits for less than they applied for, or by landowners who did not apply at all?
 Will the financial burdens of such claims make regulation impossible?
 Will this disrupt the robust market that has developed in EAA permits in that buyers will be wary of paying for permits that may later be reduced?
 These are large unanswered question, and only time will tell.
 Many landowners may be reluctant to brings takings claims because they are always very difficult to prove, and the court also affirmed in the Day & McDaniel ruling that the loser has to pay all legal fees, which can be extremely expensive.